esttorhe/esttorhe.github.io/source/_posts/2015-06-20-New-Website.md

 I already knew the first 2 and wasn't happy with them; [`Hugo`][hugo] seemed like a nice option but to be perfectly honest [`Hexo`][hexo]'s list of themes was what caught my eye.

-Without much delay I created a «temp» folder on my computer; installed all the requirements for [`Hexo`][hexo] and REALLY quickly I had my blog running locally with this new generator.
+Without much delay I created a «temp» folder on my computer; installed all the requirements for [`Hexo`][hexo] and _REALLY_ quickly I had my blog running locally with this new generator.

-Took me a couple of hours to fully configure it the way I wanted and correctly set up my `CNAME` file for my custom domain (in case you didn't know this blog is served under http://esttorhe.github.io).
+Took me a couple of hours to fully configure it the way I wanted it to look and correctly setting up my `CNAME` file for my custom domain (in case you didn't know this blog is served under http://esttorhe.github.io).

 # Caveats